 |Federal and Regulatory Agency Focus Groups|

-Representatives from three Federal and Regulatory agencies are hosting in-depth focus groups.
+Representatives from three Federal and Regulatory agencies are hosting interactive focus groups for the conference attendees.
 Each discussion is repeated twice so attendees can attend more than one meeting.

 In addition, representatives from the Thirty Percent Coalition will provide a forum for Treasury officials to discuss what they are asking corporate boards when they are reflecting on gender, racial and ethnic diversity.